The Quiet Return

 When a machine can write code, generate images, analyze data, and draft emails, the things that remain uniquely human become more obvious.
 Cooking a meal.
 Walking outside.
 Sitting with someone in silence.
 Playing with your child without reaching for your phone.

 These aren't the consolation prizes of automation.
-They're the point.
 They were always the point.
 We just got so buried in the mechanics of digital work that we forgot.

-The productivity crowd will tell you AI is a multiplier.
-They're right.
+The productivity crowd will tell you AI is a multiplier, and they're right.
 But at some point you have to ask: multiply toward what?

 The real unlock isn't doing more things.
 It's doing fewer things and being fully present for each one.
 Working in the morning so the afternoon belongs to you.
 Writing when you have something to say, not because a content calendar demands it.